Blooingdale Township

 House

 2023 was our General Reassessment Year (also known as the Quadrennial), which occurs every four years as mandated by State law.
-For the 2023 General Reassessment Year,, all properties are reviewed and reassessed for market value and uniformity.
+For the 2023 General Reassessment Year,, all properties were reviewed and reassessed for market value and uniformity.
 Our previous General Reassessment Year was 2019.

 For example, when our office valued properties as of January 1st, 2023 for the 2023 General Reassessment Year (which is the assessment that your tax bill payable in 2024 will be based upon), we were obligated by law to look back at the sales that took place during 2020, 2021 and 2022.
 We are not permitted to just look at the marketplace that existed on January 1st, 2023.

-At the bottom of this page is a chart that illustrates Residential sales activity in Bloomingdale Township from 2018 through 2022, using salesranges beginning with the lowest single-family Residential property sale and ending with the highest single-family Residential property sale.
+At the bottom of this page is a chart that illustrates Residential sales activity in Bloomingdale Township from 2019 through 2023, using salesranges beginning with the lowest single-family Residential property sale and ending with the highest single-family Residential property sale.
 Back in 2008, we experienced the first real decline in the sales range of homes in decades, a trend that continued through 2013.
 We next saw sales prices trending back

 upward in 2014-2019, followed by the current booming market of 2020-2023.